 THE JULIA TUTTLE CAUSEWAY MEETS POP CULTURE

 “The trouble with the law is that it lumps everyone together: serial rapists, pedophiles, guys convicted of indecent exposure because they

-caught urinating outside, some 18-year-old boy who has oral sex with a 15-year-old.” – Russell Banks, Novelist
+got caught urinating outside, some 18-year-old boy who has oral sex with a 15-year-old.” – Russell Banks, Novelist

 In “Lost Memory of Skin,” Author Russell Banks creates a fictional account of life under the Julia Tuttle Causeway.
 Banks drew his inspiration from

-saw appalled him.
+appalled him.
 Banks was well aware of the cause of the dilemma:

 “It’s become a national preoccupation, this fear of sex crimes.
 It’s almost like the Salem witch trials.
 But where is the fear coming from?
 I don’t think

 it’s about sex so much as some deep-seated sense that we’ve failed to protect our children .”

 “It feels sort of ghostly.
 But there used to be a whole shantytown here.
 There were pup tents, lean-to’s made from old sheets of plywood.
 I

 think there was an old camper van, and there was even a generator, because they had to be able to charge their electronic ankle bracelets.”

-Russell Banks in the NY Times
+– Russell Banks in the NY Times

 This story is far from over.
-The Julia Tuttle Causeway camp, formed in 2006 as the result of Miami’s 2500 foot residency laws, was dismantled
+The Julia Tuttle Causeway camp, formed in 2006 as the result of Miami’s 2500 foot residency laws, was dismantled in

 It is fitting to end this article with one final quote from Russell Banks as he reflects on the city of Miami: